nullstone-modules/gcp-sendgrid-domain/README.md

-# gcp-sendgrid-domain
+# Sendgrid Domain (GCP)

-Configure a domain for Sendgrid
+Configure a domain for Sendgrid on GCP.